schubergphilis/paleofuturistic_python/docs/walkthrough.md

 so my advice would be to not give it too much thought.
 (If you feel like getting into the weeds early though, [have at you](https://docs.astral.sh/ruff/configuration/).)

-Small thing worth mentioning is that the `pyproject.toml` is setup such that the ruff linter and formatter should not contradict each other.
+Small thing worth mentioning is that the `pyproject.toml` is set up such that the ruff linter and formatter should not contradict each other.
 Also, the activated linting rules are a little more than the default, mainly because isort is really convenient.

 ## Building your package